What to know about teas for medicinal use?

 Some of the best herbal teas for medicinal purposes are Zingiber officinale, Glycyrrhiza glabra, Ginkgo biloba, Lavandula angustifolia, and Echinacea purpurea.

-Zingiber officinale, or ginger, is prized for its anti-inflammatory and digestive benefits.
+Zingiber officinale, or ginger, is renowned for its anti-inflammatory and digestive benefits.
 Glycyrrhiza glabra, or licorice root, supports respiratory health and soothes sore throats.

 Ginkgo biloba enhances cognitive function and improves blood circulation.
-Lavandula angustifolia, or lavender, promotes relaxation and alleviates anxiety.
+Lavandula angustifolia, or lavender, promotes relaxation and alleviates stress.

-Echinacea purpurea is well-known for its immune-boosting properties and ability to reduce the duration of colds.
+Echinacea purpurea is well-known for boosting the immune system and reducing the duration of colds.

 Check this link for the full list of 100 best teas for medicinal use.